Henry Du Vall: Move to Timaru, rugby league game and disqualification from rugby union

 At some point in 1908 Du Vall moved to the Timaru area and took part in a match between a South Canterbury rugby league team and Invercargill who were touring at the time.
 Invercargill won the match in front of just 100 spectators by 19-2.
 In 1909 he began playing for the Kaikorai rugby club in Dunedin and the rugby authorities became aware of his participation in the rugby league match and investigated.
 He denied that he had played in the match and stated that his name was "V Duval and not F Duval" but it was eventually established that he had played after fellow players identified him via a photograph.
 He stated to the authorities that he had been disqualified from playing in Auckland until the end of the 1908 season for playing for the Battery side when he was not officially a member of the club.

 In the meantime he had been allowed to play for Kaikorai while the investigations were taking place.
 In a match with Southern in early July he was very badly injured in a collision with two Southern players.
-He was taken to hospital in a serious condition with it thought that he had badly injured his spine.
-However he made good progress in hospital and was moving his limbs by the morning and was "progressing favourably".
+He was taken to the hospital in a serious condition, and it seemed that he had badly injured his spine.
+However, he made good progress, and was able to move his limbs by the next morning and was "progressing favourably".
 He ultimately ended up playing 10 matches for them in the five-eighth position scoring 5 tries and kicking 6 goals.

 Bay of Plenty rugby league and athletics

-In 1911 Du Vall moved to the Te Kuiti area and competed in athletic meetings early in the year.
+In 1911 Du Vall moved to the Te Kūiti area and competed in athletic meetings early in the year.
 During the football season he played for the Te Kuiti-Huia's rugby league team in matches against Taumarunui, Manunui, and Rotorua where he was captain in a 29-2 defeat.
-Against Taumarunui they lost 10-5 on the Te Kuiti Domain.
+Against Taumarunui they lost 10-5 on the Te Kūiti Domain.
 The match with Manunui in Taumarunui was also lost by the narrow margin of 8-7.